stacykimberley/employee-payroll/README.md

 - Code Institute's Gitpod Template to generate the workspace for the project.
 - Code institute learnings for general guidance.
 - Techsini to create mockup of website on different iOS devices.
+- Lucidchart to create the flowchart
+- CI python linter to test |Python code

 ## Credits